florian6973/iglove-arduino/README.md

 Arduino Nano BLE Sense on a Glove (with FlexSensor & IR LEDs), with the right electrical installation

-Arduino Uno with LED to simulate a lamp (with a LED?), with the right electrical installation
+Arduino Uno with LED to simulate a lamp (with a LED or an switch), with the right electrical installation (optional)

 ## Usage

 - Upload the script BLE_Full on the Arduino Nano
-- Upload the script iDevice on the Arduino Uno
+- Upload the script BLEGlove on the Arduino Uno
-- Feed the cards

-## Details

-Spécifications des données transmises :
-- une donnée de test toutes les minutes pour vérifier que la connexion est bien active
-- les 3 états de flexion du doigt
-- les 3 valeurs du magnétomètre
-- les 3 valeurs de l'accéléromètre
-...

-Notification ?